Ready to try plant-based? Do these 5 things first!

 get them all

 If you pay any attention to the wellness world, then you’ve probably heard people talk about intuitive eating.
 But what is intuitive eating?
 And should you try it?
-As a Certified Intuitive Eating Counselor, I can tell you that the wellness world often misrepresents intuitive eating.
-Let’s dive in to what intuitive eating actually means, why you should try it, and how to get started.
+As a Certified Intuitive Eating Counselor, I can tell you that this fresh approach to nutrition is worth the hype.
+I can also tell you that the wellness world often misrepresents intuitive eating.
+Let’s dive in to what intuitive eating actually means, why you should try it, and how to get started on your intuitive eating journey.

-Have you ever seen an advertisement or someone else’s social media post that triggered a negative though about yourself?
+Have you ever seen an advertisement or someone else’s social media post that triggered a negative thought about yourself?
 Suddenly, you feel bad for eating that toast because a fit influencer said that carbs are evil.
 Or you feel ashamed that your postpartum body doesn’t look like the thin celebrity’s on the the magazine cover.
-It’s nearly impossible to escape these overt and covert messages about our bodies, skin, hair, and food choices.
+It’s nearly impossible to escape the unrealistic expectations of these overt and covert messages about our bodies, skin, hair, and food choices that we see in diet books, fad diet marketing, and other sources that promote diet mentality.
 Everywhere we turn, a $200+ billion diet industry inundates us with messages.
 They tell us how we don’t measure up and promise to make us thinner, prettier, healthier, and happier.
-(If you’re feeling stuck in a cycle of dieting, read my post about why diets don’t work)
+(If you’re feeling stuck in a cycle of dieting, read my post about why diets don’t work and how to break free from constant dieting)

 Intuitive eating (IE) is the antidote to these dangerous messages, collectively known as diet culture.
-IE is a research-backed health framework that teaches you how to reconnect with your body’s innate wisdom.
+IE is a research-backed self-care eating framework framework that teaches you how to reconnect with your body’s innate wisdom.
 It teaches you how to shut out diet culture, tune in to your wise body, and make health decisions from a place of self-care.

 Benefits of IE include: higher self-esteem and body image; lower rate of depression, anxiety, emotional eating, and disordered eating; and higher quality of life.